*Note: We have re-tested this study on more than one occasion with the same results. You can see the newer results here.

 As you recall, I stated, “I hypothesize that posting with 3rd party apps has no negative impact on organic Reach.”

 Based on the data, I would conclude that posting with 3rd party apps does NOT have any negative impact on Facebook Reach.
 In fact, according to our study, 3rd party apps had a positive impact on Reach.

 3rd party apps performed on average 22.61% better on these pages combined.

-Now that I completed this study there are a few things in hindsight I would do differently.
+Now that I completed this study, I know in hindsight that I would do some things differently.

-I have been using 3rd party apps to schedule content to my Facebook pages for years, at least 4 years, and now this data proves that there is no reason to hesitate doing it.
+I have been using 3rd party apps to schedule content to my Facebook pages for years, and this data proves that there is no reason to hesitate to do it.